kazrael2119/azure-sdk-for-js/sdk/easm/defendereasm-rest/README.md

 ### Install the `@azure-rest/defender-easm-rest` package

-Install the Azure Easm REST client REST client library for JavaScript with `npm`:
+Install the Azure DefenderEasm REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @azure-rest/defender-easm-rest
 ```

-### Create and authenticate a `EasmClient`
+### Create and authenticate a `EasmServiceClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the